The goals of the corporation shall be to:

 6) A minimum of fourteen (14) days’ written notice shall be given to each member of any annual or special general meeting of members.
 Notice of any meeting where special business will be transacted should contain sufficient information to permit the member to form a reasoned judgement on the decision to be taken.
 Notice of each meeting must remind the member that the member has the right to vote by proxy.

 7) Each member present at a meeting either in person or attending electronically or by proxy shall have the right to exercise one vote.
 A member may, by means of a written proxy, appoint a proxy holder who is a member to attend and act at a specific meeting of members.
 A member holding proxy votes directs all votes held with his or her vote.

-Proxies must be declared no later than 4 days before the beginning of an Annual General Meeting or Special General Meeting by being registered with the Secretary-Treasurer, or their delegate.
+Proxies must be declared no later than 24 hours before the start of an Annual General Meeting or Special General Meeting by being registered with the Secretary-Treasurer, or their delegate.
+No more than 5 proxies shall be held by any member except the Secretary-Treasurer.
 Where the proxy is given to the Secretary-Treasurer to exercise, the proxy must also be registered with either the President or the Vice-President.
 All proxies to be exercised at the Annual General Meeting or a Special General Meeting must be disclosed to the membership before the meeting can begin.